A Cross Validation Framework for Signal Denoising with Applications to Trend Filtering, Dyadic CART and Beyond: Discussion

 \subsection{Comparison with the R Package~\cite{arnold2020package} Cross Validation Version of Trend Filtering}

-It is instructive to compare the CVTF estimator proposed in this paper with the cross validation version of Trend Filtering implemented in the R package ~\cite{arnold2020package} (see the R command \textit{cv.trendfilter}).
+It is instructive to compare the proposed CVTF estimator with the CV version of Trend Filtering implemented in the R package ~\cite{arnold2020package} (see the R command \textit{cv.trendfilter}).
 In particular, it is worth noting the similarities and the differences in the two CV algorithms.
 Simulations comparing the finite sample performance of both these algorithms is given in Section~\ref{sec:simu}.

-\begin{enumerate} \item We construct the folds in the same way as in the R package.
-Once the user decides the number of folds $K$, both methods choose $K$ folds by placing every $K$th point into the same fold.
-However, for $r$th order Trend Filtering in this paper we specifically set the number of folds to $K = r + 1.$ We do this mainly to enable our interpolation scheme to create $\tilde{y}(I_j^c)$ for $j \in [K]$ which then allows us to obtain the two inequalities stated in Step $3$ of the proof sketch in Section~\ref{sec:tvsketch}.
+\begin{enumerate} \item We construct the folds in the same way as in the R package: after deciding the number of folds $K$, the folds are created by placing every $K$th index into the same fold.
+However, unlike the R package, for $r$th order Trend Filtering we specifically set $K = r + 1$ to enable our interpolation scheme to create $\tilde{y}(I_j^c)$, $j \in [K]$ in such a way that further allows us to obtain the two inequalities stated in Step $3$ of the proof sketch in Section~\ref{sec:tvsketch}.

-\item In the R package implementation, the predictions for a given fold $I_j$ is made by performing trend filtering on the shortened data vector $y_{I_j^c} \in \R^{|I_j^c|}$ and then the predicted value at a point is given by the average of the fits at this point's two neighbors (guaranteed to be in a different fold).
-We do this in the reverse order.
-We first interpolate by a polynomial interpolation scheme which is not the same as two neighbor averaging.
-We then apply trend filtering to this interpolated data vector $y(I_j^{c}) \in \R^n$ and obtain the completion estimators $\hat{\theta}^{(\lambda, I_j^{c})}.$ Our prediction at a point in $I_j$ is just given by the fit $\hat{\theta}^{(\lambda, I_j^{c})}$ at this point.
+\item In the R package, the predictions for a given fold $I_j$ is made by first performing trend filtering on the shortened data vector $y_{I_j^c} \in \R^{|I_j^c|}$ and then at any point in $I_j$, the prediction is given by averaging the fits at its two neighbors (guaranteed to be in a different fold).
+However, we follow the reverse order by first applying a specific polynomial interpolation scheme on $y_{I_j^c}$, and then performing trend filtering to this interpolated data vector $\tilde{y}(I_j^{c}) \in \R^n$, and finally obtain the completion estimators $\hat{\theta}^{(\lambda, I_j^{c})}$, based on which our prediction at any point in $I_j$ is given by the fit $\hat{\theta}^{(\lambda, I_j^{c})}$ at that point.

-\item The main point of difference of the two methods is how they choose the final data driven value of the tuning parameter $\hat{\lambda}.$ The R package implementation uses~\eqref{eq:cvusual} to choose $\hat{\lambda}$ whereas our method is different as has been explained before.
+\item The main point of difference of the two methods is how they choose the final data driven value of the tuning parameter $\hat{\lambda}.$ The R package implementation uses~\eqref{eq:cvtypical} to choose $\hat{\lambda}$ whereas our method is different as has been explained before.